crushedmonster/Food_Classifier_Application/README.md

 ---
 ## Deployment
-The web application is deployed on a Docker container and hosted on AISG's cluster.
+The web application is deployed on a Docker container and hosted on XX.

 The source folder structure is as such: